 The Exploratory Mindset and Corporate Innovation

-We propose that CEOs with an exploratory mindset, proxied by having a PhD degree, are patient at managing innovation, possibly owing to their long-term orientation and strong intrinsic motivation.
+We propose that CEO exploratory mindset—inherent desire to search for novel ideas and long-term orientation—promotes innovation.
 Firms with PhD CEOs produce more exploratory patents with greater novelty, generality and originality.
-PhD CEOs engage less in management for short-term results, invest more in R&D and strategic alliances, generate greater value of patents, and experience more positive market reactions to R&D alliances.
-They tend to be hired by firms with strong research opportunities but poor financial performance.
-Evidence from managerial incentive shocks and likely-exogenous CEO turnovers suggest that our results are not solely driven by CEO-firm matching.
-PhD firms are on average undervalued and subsequently achieve positive abnormal returns and superior long-run operating performance.
+PhD CEOs engage less in managing earnings and stock prices, invest more in R&D and alliances, generate higher long-term value of patents, and experience more positive market reactions to R&D alliances.
+Their firms achieve superior long-run operating performance.
+They tend to be hired by research-intensive firms with poor financial performance.
+Evidence from managerial incentive shocks and turnovers suggests that these effects do not derive solely from CEO-firm matching.

 JEL Classification: G30, O31, J44